N.C. State student charged with child sex crimes

 RALEIGH, NC (WTVD) --An N.C.
 State student has been charged with child sex crimes after Raleigh police said they listened in on a call between the 20-year-old and his 12-year old victim.

-Deep Inder Singh is how the suspect's name is listed on court documents.
+Deep Inder Singh is how the suspect's name is listed in court documents.

 He also lists his address as an apartment in the 3000 block of M.E.
 Valentine Drive.

-M. E. Valentine Hall is a private complex adjacent to the NCSU campus, but management there said it only rent to N.C.
+M. E. Valentine Hall is a private complex adjacent to the NCSU campus, but management there said it only rents to N.C.
 State students.

 N.C.
 State officials confirmed they have a student with the same three names as the suspect but an additional last name.